20100dbg/20100dbg.github.io/_posts/2024-08-11-post-LFI-fuzzer.md

 ```

+### Possible future features

+- Support payload anywhere in URL, in POST data, cookies and headers
+- Extend `--var` parameter to support a wordlist
+- More encoding options

 That's all folks !
 I hope you'll find this tool as useful as I do !